Fun Facts and Things to Know for First Time Visitors to Ecuador

 History and Culture of Ecuador

 The territories of modern-day Ecuador were once home to a variety of indigenous people who became parts of the Inca people by around the 15th century.
-Spain colonized the country in the 16th century, in 1820 they gained independence as part of Gran Colombia a large area that consisted of much of Northern South America as we know it and became its own sovereign state in 1830.
-Today Ecuador has an ethnically diverse population with around 17 million people, many being mestizos, but also large portions of Europeans, Africans, Native Americans and different Quechua people.
+Spain colonized the country in the 16th century, and in 1820, Ecuador gained independence as part of Gran Colombia—a large area that consisted of much of Northern South America as we know it.
+Ecuador became its own sovereign state in 1830.

 Ecuador’s Biological Diversity & Rights of Nature

-Ecuador is home to the Galapagos Islands, a grouping of 17 main islands, and one of the most well-preserved island ecosystems in the world.
-It is a migration route for hundreds of species of marine life like whales, sharks and even penguins.
+Ecuador is home to the Galapagos Islands, an unspoiled wildlife paradise, national park, and grouping of 17 main islands.
+It’s one of the most well-preserved island ecosystems in the world.
+The islands are a critical migration route for hundreds of species of marine life like whales, sharks, and penguins.
 Some of the islands are completely uninhabited, leaving room for birds, iguanas and sea lions to live as naturally as possible.

 Boat in the Amazon River

-• Weather: You will be close to the Equator so the climate is consistent year-round, however higher altitude regions ( like Cotopaxi volcano and mountainous regions) will be cooler and others like the Galapagos and Amazon are more temperate rainforest.
-Weather can be unpredictable from day to day, so packing layers is best.
+• Weather: You will be close to the Equator, so the climate is pretty consistent year-round.
+Note that the higher-altitude regions (like Cotopaxi volcano and mountainous regions) will be cooler, and others, like the Galapagos Islands and Amazon, feature temperate rainforest climates.
+Weather can be unpredictable from day to day, so packing layers and an umbrella for outings is always smart.

-• Food: One of the most popular dishes is ceviche, raw fish marinated with citrus juice.
+• Food and drink: One of the most popular dishes is ceviche, or raw fish marinated with citrus juice.
 You will find this dish everywhere, often served with a side of popcorn, Andean corn nuts, or plantain chips.
 Cuy asado, or roasted guinea pig, is another very popular Ecuadorian dish.
-As for water, it’s best to avoid tap water.
+It’s best to avoid drinking tap water (this includes ice, so request drinks without ice while you visit).

-• Money: The American dollar is the official currency.
+• Money: The American dollar is the official currency, something that always surprises first time visitors to Ecuador.
 Make sure to have plenty of small bills as most vendors won’t have change for large bills.
-Most small businesses only accept cash.
+Most small businesses only accept cash, so don’t rely on a credit card.
 Tipping is customary for restaurant service and tour guides.

-• Altitude: If you are planning on hiking the Andes, or even exploring Quito, remember to plan a couple of days to acclimatize to the high altitude to prevent altitude sickness.
+• Altitude: If you are planning on hiking the Andes or exploring Quito, remember to plan a couple of days to acclimatize to the high altitude.
+This will help you prevent altitude sickness that can set you back and throw a wrench into your plans.

-• Getting Around: Public buses are a popular and budget-friendly option for getting around, but be alert for pickpockets that roam the terminals and buses.
-Uber is available in the larger cities, and prices are affordable.
+• Getting around: Public buses are a popular and budget-friendly option for getting around Ecuador, but be alert for pickpockets that roam the terminals and buses.
+Keep your belongings close to you and don’t carry valuables around.
+Rideshare services like Uber are available in the larger cities, and I found prices to be affordable.
 As for taxis, they are very easy to find in larger cities and are safe and more affordable than what you would pay in North America.

 Northern locro dish and ingredients, typical to celebrate national days in Argentina.
 Traditional gastronomy